Pricing path-dependent Bermudan options using Wiener chaos expansion: an embarrassingly parallel approach: Numerical experiments

 \section{Numerical experiments}

 In this section, we carry out several numerical experiments using our algorithm.
 In the different tables, the ``Price'' column corresponds to the value of $U_0^{p,n,M}$ averaged over $25$ independent runs of the algorithm and the ``Variance'' column is the variance of $U_0^{p,n,M}$ computed on these $25$ independent runs.
-The first two experiments, which deal with put options, enable us to compare the accuracy of our method with the standard Longstaff Schwartz algorithm, whose price is reported in the ``LS'' column.
+The first two experiments, which deal with put options, enable us to compare the accuracy of our method with the standard Longstaff Schwartz algorithm using only the in-the-money paths at each time step, whose price is reported in the ``LS'' column.
 Then, we consider more sophisticated truly path dependent options for which the use of the standard Longstaff Schwartz algorithm becomes prohibitive because of the well-known curse of dimensionality.
 In all the examples, we use $N = n$, ie we do not subdiscretize the grid given by the exercising dates to compute the chaos expansions.